Savvas Siatravanis

-Savvas Siatravanis (Σάββας Σιατραβάνης; born 24 November 1992) is a Greek professional footballer who plays as a forward for Super League 2 club Makedonikos.
+Savvas Siatravanis (Σάββας Σιατραβάνης; born 24 November 1992) is a Greek professional footballer who plays as a winger for Super League 2 club AEL.

 Career

 AEL

 Siatravanis signed for AEL in 2008.
 After one year playing with the team's U18 and U21 squads, he was promoted to the first team on 27 May 2009, having signed a five-year contract.

-He made his debut in European competitions during a 2009–10 Europa League qualifier against KR Reykjavík from Iceland.
+He made his debut in European competitions during a 2009–10 UEFA Europa League qualifier against KR Reykjavík from Iceland.
 He was the youngest Greek player to ever play in a European match, being 16 years 7 months and 22 days old.

 Apollon Smyrnis

-On 29 June 2016 Siatravanis signed for Football League club Apollon Smyrnis on a one-year contract.
-On 15 December 2016 he scored a hat-trick against Panathinaikos in the Greek Cup.The game ended 3-4 and Apollon Smyrni was eliminated from the next round.
+On 29 June 2016, Siatravanis signed for Football League club Apollon Smyrnis on a one-year contract.
+On 15 December 2016, he scored a hat-trick against Panathinaikos in the Greek Cup.The game ended in 4–3 loss and Apollon Smyrni was eliminated from the next round.
 In the 2016–17 season he recorded the best stats of his career with 13 goals and 5 assists in 31 appearances.
 His team gained promotion to the Superleague, after winning the title.
 On 8 June 2017 the team's administration extended his contract for another year, acknowledging his contribution.